phnam2301/spring-boot-domain-layer/README.md

 ./gradlew spotlessApply
 ```

-You can also view the formatter rules in the [checkstyle](./checkstyle.xml) file

 Then open a Pull Request (PR) to merge into 'main'

 #### ➡️ All changes will be reviewed before merging, use meaningful branch names and commit messages